Important Information for Non-Emergency Medical Transportation Providers

 Each Health Plan will provide the subcontractor with a list of Medicaid recipients enrolled in that plan by the first day of each month.

 NEMT Provider Responsibilities

 The subcontractor that authorizes and arranges the transportation for members of a Health Plan may verify Medicaid eligibility and Health Plan membership prior to arranging for the non-emergency trip.
 However, verifying Medicaid eligibility and Health Plan membership prior to providing non-emergency services is ultimately the responsibility of the NEMT Medicaid provider.
-Bayou Health recipients will receive a card from their Health Plans that contains a hotline number for verifying membership, similar to those used for commercial insurance patients.
+Healthy Louisiana recipients will receive a card from their Health Plans that contains a hotline number for verifying membership, similar to those used for commercial insurance patients.
 This number will be clearly printed on the cards so NEMT providers can quickly contact a Health Plan and verify a patient's Medicaid eligibility and Health Plan membership.

 NEMT providers can discuss the verification issue during their contract negotiations with the Health Plans and/or their NEMT subcontractors to address any concerns they have.
 NEMT providers can email firstname.lastname@example.org if they have questions or want more information about Healthy Louisiana.